opencv/opencv/modules/core/doc/drawing_functions.rst

 If a drawn figure is partially or completely outside the image, the drawing functions clip it.
 Also, many drawing functions can handle pixel coordinates specified with sub-pixel accuracy.
 This means that the coordinates can be passed as fixed-point numbers encoded as integers.
 The number of fractional bits is specified by the ``shift`` parameter and the real point coordinates are calculated as
 :math:`\texttt{Point}(x,y)\rightarrow\texttt{Point2f}(x*2^{-shift},y*2^{-shift})` .
 This feature is especially effective when rendering antialiased shapes.

-**Note**:

-The functions do not support alpha-transparency when the target image is 4-channel.
+.. note:: The functions do not support alpha-transparency when the target image is 4-channel.
 In this case, the ``color[3]`` is simply copied to the repainted pixels.
 Thus, if you want to paint semi-transparent shapes, you can paint them in a separate buffer and then blend it with the main image.

 .. index:: circle